Jennelle186/Sales-and-Inventory-System/README.md

 13. Enter "Firebase deploy" and wait for the message that says "Deploy complete!" along with the links for the project console and the hostung URL.

 14. Click on the hosting URL to view the hosted website.

+## Index in Firestore for querying
+According to the Firebase documentation, "Firebase provides powerful tools for ordering and querying your data.
+Specifically, Firebase allows you to do ad-hoc queries on a collection of nodes using any common child key.
+As your app grows, the performance of this query degrades.
+However, if you tell Firebase about the keys you will be querying, Firebase will index those keys at the servers, improving the performance of your queries.".
+Therefore, in this project, there are several webpages that needs this index querying.
+These are the following web pages:

+    1. Pending Orders
+    2. Ready to be Delivered Orders
+    3. Delivered Orders
+    4. History of the Products

+Visiting these web pages, this will show as an error in the console, thereafter, you may just click on the link which will direct you to the Firebase project.
+Firebase will automatically build this index for you.
+For more information, you may click on the Google Drive link provided above and go to page 23.

 ## Available Scripts